ESPRI-Mod/synda/sdt/doc/FAQ.md

 # Synda FAQ

-### 'Module argparse was already imported' error occurs
+### 'Module argparse was already imported' error occured

 Run command below

     pip uninstall argparse

-### ('system library', 'fopen', 'No such file or directory') error occurs during certificate retrieving
+### '("system library", "fopen", "No such file or directory")' error occured during certificate retrieving

 unset all X509 environment variable remove '~/.esg' directory

-### 'OpenSL: error:14094416:SSL routines:SSL3_READ_BYTES:sslv3 alert certificate unknown' occurs
+### 'OpenSL: error:14094416:SSL routines:SSL3_READ_BYTES:sslv3 alert certificate unknown' error occured

 This signals that the server does not trust the certificate issued by the MyProxy CA